 Muhammara or roasted red pepper dip is a Middle Eastern dip with smoky, sweet and spicy taste.
-Super easy to make, delicious with crackers, pita or even veggies, this is a healthy one too.
+Super easy to make, delicious with crackers, pita or even veggies, this middle eastern food is absolutely delicious and a healthy one too.

-Apart from serving with pita or crackers, you can also use this dip as sandwich spread, side dish for grilled vegetables.
+Apart from serving with warm pita bread or crackers, you can also use this roasted red bell peppers dip as sandwich spread, side dish for grilled vegetables.
 Vegan recipe.
+If you don’t have the time to roast your own peppers just use jarred roasted peppers to make this in minutes.

 These flavorful sauces and dips just make the snack time more exciting.
-Be it a simple platter of crudites or homemade crackers, a nice dip is always a good choice, don’t you think so.
+Be it a simple platter of fresh pita or crudites or homemade crackers, a nice dip is always a good choice, don’t you think so.

 I am big fan of this roasted bell pepper sauce and the other while I was making it, I was reminded of this muhammara dip.
 This spicy red pepper dip is a very delicious, flavorful and robust one.